 Use Kiva to Meet Credit Card Spending Requirements

 Microlending site Kiva has long been used as a backup option for meeting credit card spending requirements.
 Kiva has a 98% repayment rate, but repayment may take a while and isn’t guaranteed.
 In other words, don’t lend more than you can afford to pay off and part with for good.

-One thing to keep in mind if you’re going to meet large spending requirements using methods other than gift card churning, it’s probably not a good idea to get it all done in one month.
-Depending on your stated income, spending $10,000 in one month might give the impression that you may not have met the spending requirement purely though normal credit card spending.
-That may sound paranoid, but none of those Amex Platinum card applicants anticipated Amex investigating purchases to the point where they were able to pull up the items being purchased, and using that as a basis for clawing back sign-up bonuses.
+If you’re going to meet large spending requirements using methods other than gift card churning, it’s probably not a good idea to get it all done in one month.
+Depending on your income, spending $10,000 per month might give the impression that you’re not doing it though normal spending.
+That might sound paranoid, but none of those Amex Platinum card applicants anticipated Amex investigating purchases to the point where they were able to pull up the items being purchased, and using that as a basis for clawing back sign-up bonuses.